 Question: A recruiter I was dealing with sent my resume, without my authorization or knowledge, to Law Firm X. At or around the same time, I answered a blind advertisement placed by that firm and received an interview.
 After the interview occurred, I mentioned it to the recruiter, and was told about the resume they submitted.

 The recruiter then contacted someone at the firm they had dealt with in the past, told the firm about me, and I was subsequently rejected for the job.
 Is the recruiter liable for interference with prospective economic advantage or breach of contract (for contacting the law firm without authorization)?
 READ MORE >

 Question: How do headhunters get the names of people they contact?

 I am a third-year corporate associate with a large New York firm.
 I know that most members of my class are frequently contacted by headhunters.
 For some reason, I never have been.
 Should I be worried?
 READ MORE >

 Question: I just passed the NY bar exam, have some limited legal experience and securities qualifications, but haven't had the luxury of a summer associate job with a major law firm.
-Would I be better off knocking on the doors one by one, or submit my resume to recruiters that work exclusively online?
+Would I be better off knocking on their doors one by one, or should I submit my resume to recruiters that work exclusively online?
 I know you have written that unless we have two years of experience with major firms, recruiters are not interested in looking at our resumes.
 Does that include online recruiters?
 READ MORE >